Dink's Song

 "Dink's Song" (sometimes known as "Fare Thee Well" or "Dink's Blues") is an American folk song played by many folk revival musicians such as Pete Seeger, Fred Neil, Bob Dylan, Joan Baez, Dave Van Ronk, Kate & Anna McGarrigle, and Cisco Houston as well as more recent musicians like Jeff Buckley and Waylon Jennings.
 The song tells the story of a woman deserted by her lover when she needs him the most.

 History

-The first historical record of the song was by ethnomusicologist John Lomax in 1909, who recorded it as sung by an African American woman called Dink, as she washed her husband's clothes in a tent camp of migratory levee-builders on the bank of the Brazos River, a few miles from Houston, Texas.
+The first historical record of the song was made by ethnomusicologist John Lomax in 1909, who recorded it as sung by an African American woman called Dink, as she washed her husband's clothes in a tent camp of migratory levee-builders on the bank of the Brazos River, a few miles from Houston, Texas.
+According to Lomax, Dink was initially unwilling to sing, but was convinced in exchange for a bottle of gin.

 The text of the song was first published by Lomax in a 1917 article in the magazine The Nation, while the music was first published in 1934 in the book American Ballads and Folk Songs by John Lomax and his son, Alan.
+The text was additionally published in Folk song U.S.A.: the 111 best American ballads by John and Alan Lomax in 1947.

 English folksinger and songwriter Cyril Tawney, while serving in the Royal Navy aboard the HMS Indefatigable, found the song in the Lomaxes' book American Ballads and Folk Songs.
-He was struck by the first verse, and incorporated it into the second verse of his song about the navy, 'The Grey Funnel Line.'
+He was struck by the first verse, and incorporated it into the second verse of his song about the navy, "The Grey Funnel Line".